 - Supreme Chef: It takes a special kind of woman to figure out how to make a delicious meal out of highly deadly radscorpion venom.

 - Clueless Deputy: It's pretty clear that he's way in over his head.
 When Sheriff McBain gets killed, he was sleeping in the office and gets himself captured quite easily.
-Installing Meyers as Sheriff will get him ejected from his post as deputy quite quickly.
+Neither Meyers nor Primm Slimm let him keep his position as deputy if they become sheriff.

 - Deadpan Snarker: He's quite sarcastic, but very polite and even-toned while doing it.
 A lot of his dialogue has the script note "gentlemanly" accompanying it.